GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-12-30 07:50:42 IST
+This content is dynamically generated in Indian Time (IST): 2025-12-30 09:16:28 IST

 Current Weather in Coimbatore:
-Temperature: 20.88 °C
+Temperature: 22.88 °C
-Condition: fog
+Condition: mist